-Indicator Number 1.5.1 Provincial Indicator title Number of communication strategies implemented Definition Communications strategy is designed to assist the department to communicate effectively.
-Source of data Departmental Strategic Plan Annual Performance Plan National Department of Agriculture, Land Reform and Rural Development Communication Strategy Method of Calculation / Assessment Simple count Means of Verification Approved Communication Strategy Assumptions Efficient and effective Internal and external communication.
-Disaggregation of Beneficiaries N/A Spatial Transformation N/A Calculation type Non-cumulative Reporting Cycle Annually Desired performance Actual performance as per target Indicator Responsibility Director
+Indicator Number 1.5.1

+Provincial Indicator title Number of Communication Plan implemented

+Definition Aligned to the 2020/21 - 2024/25 Communication Strategy an annual Communication Plan is developed to assist the Department to communicate effectively.
+The Communication Plan presents on the schedule of events and campaigns, responsible programme coordinators and communication methods utilised.

+Source of data Approved Communication Plan

+Method of Calculation / Assessment Simple count

+Means of Verification The MoV for the first quarter is the approved 2022/23 Communication Plan.
+The MoV for the subsequent quarters are signed progress reports on the implementation of the Communication Plan

+Assumptions Efficient and effective, internal and external communication

+Disaggregation of Beneficiaries N/A

+Spatial Transformation N/A

+Calculation type Non-cumulative

+Reporting Cycle Quarterly

+Desired performance Actual performance as per target

+Indicator Responsibility Programme Manager